A world free from the threat of nuclear weapons, established by a cooperative global security agenda and formalized in negotiated treaties.

 • An intelligent, reasoned and constructive approach to problem-solving

-• An ability to interpret and distil perspectives into useable information
+• An ability to interpret and distill perspectives into useable information

 • Strong research and analytical skills

-• A small, committed and adaptable team, with offices in London and Washington
+• A small, committed and adaptable team, with programmes in the UK and US